mahler/adventofcode/2018/17/README.md

 So, in the example above, counting both water at rest (`~`) and other sand tiles the water can hypothetically reach (`|`), the total number of tiles the water can reach is `*57*`.

-*How many tiles can the water reach* within the range of `y` values in your scan?
+**How many tiles can the water reach* within the range of `y` values in your scan?**

+Your puzzle answer was 558960.

+# Part Two
+This important natural resource will need to last for at least thousands of years.
+Are the Elves collecting this lumber sustainably?

+**What will the total resource value of the lumber collection area be after 1000000000 minutes?**

+Your puzzle answer was 207900.